guacsec/guac-visualizer/docs/setup.md

 ## Requirements

-### Tools:
+**Tools:**

 - yarn
 - docker

 ### Services

-The GUAC visualizer requires the running of the GUAC services.
+To use the GUAC visualizer, you need to have the main GUAC server running.
 For more information on how to do this, click [here](https://docs.guac.sh/getting-started/).

 ## Getting started